Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 \section{Random Walks on Left-Orderable Groups}

-In what follows, we provide a more conceptual proof of the existence of almost-periodic actions for left-orderable groups based on probabilistic arguments.
-Along this section, $\Gamma$ will denote a finitely-generated group and $\rho$ a probability measure on $\Gamma$ whose support is finite, generates $\Gamma$, and is {\bf{\em symmetric}}, in the sense that $\rho (g) = \rho (g^{-1})$ for all $g \in \Gamma$.

-We start with an emphasis on a particular type of actions, namely, those for which the Lebesgue measure is stationary, {\em i.e.} invariant in mean.
-These actions are called $\p$-harmonic.
-Their basic properties are listed in the next two subsections.
-In particular, it is proven that they are almost-periodic.
-The main result is proven in the third and fourth subsections.
-It states that, under suitable conjugacies, all actions on $\mathbb R$ become harmonic, and the conjugacy is unique up to post-composition with an affine map.
+Our goal now is to provide a more conceptual proof of the existence of almost-periodic actions for left-orderable groups based on probabilistic arguments.
+Throughout this section, $\Gamma$ will denote a finitely-generated group and $\rho$ a probability measure on $\Gamma$ that is {\bf{\em symmetric}}, in the sense that $\rho (g) = \rho (g^{-1})$ for all $g \in \Gamma$, and whose support $\mathcal{G}$ generates $\Gamma$.
+Although otherwise stated, $\mathcal{G}$ will also be assumed to be finite.
+We start with an emphasis on a particular type of actions, namely, those for which the Lebesgue measure is {\em stationary}, {\em i.e.}, invariant on average.
+These actions, called {\em $\p$-harmonic}, will appear to have many nice properties.
+In particular, we will see that they are always almost-periodic.
+Quite remarkably, we will show that all actions on $\mathbb R$ become harmonic under suitable conjugacies, and these conjugacies are unique up to post-composition with an affine map.